khushi2107/Gender_Identification/README.md

 A classifier systems for detection of the gender of author for the text written

 #Usage
 A pre computed model is ready for immediate use.
 There are 2 options (1 for taking the XML file as input and 2 for plain text file).
-Run the file run.sh for runnning the model directly by the following command:<br>./run.sh path_to_file option
+Run the file run.sh for runnning the model directly by the following command:<br><br>**./run.sh path_to_file option**
-<br>For the usage of pre computed model, download the classifier pickles from the Dropbox link provided
+<br><br>For the usage of pre computed model, download the classifier pickles from the Dropbox link provided

 #Dependencies
 * Python 2.7